 Computed Tomography (CT) - Abdomen and Pelvis

-Computed tomography (CT) of the abdomen and pelvis is a diagnostic imaging test used to help detect diseases of the small bowel, colon and other internal organs and is often used to determine the cause of unexplained pain.
+Computed tomography (CT) of the abdomen and pelvis is a diagnostic imaging test.
+Doctors use it to help detect diseases of the small bowel, colon, and other internal organs.
+It is often used to determine the cause of unexplained pain.
 CT scanning is fast, painless, noninvasive and accurate.
 In emergency cases, it can reveal internal injuries and bleeding quickly enough to help save lives.

 - What is CT Scanning of the Abdomen/Pelvis?

 - What are some common uses of the procedure?